Volunteer Registration

 • Support the team registration process (morning shift only)

-• Maintain a bulletin board of spare players and players wanted
+• Maintain a list of spare players and players wanted

 • Maintain the information booth, and help close up at day’s end (afternoon shift only)